searxng/searxng/docs/admin/engines/settings.rst

    general:
      debug: false               # Debug mode, only for development
-     instance_name:  "searxng"  # displayed name
+     instance_name:  "SearXNG"  # displayed name
      contact_url: false         # mailto:contact@example.com

 ``debug`` : ``$SEARX_DEBUG``
-  Allow a more detailed log if you run searx directly.
+  Allow a more detailed log if you run SearXNG directly.
 Display *detailed* error messages in the browser too, so this must be deactivated in production.

 ``contact_url``: